mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 Here are some indicators that you're headed for a stalemate:

-* The tone of discussion is becoming tense or hostile.
+* The tone of the discussion is growing tense or hostile.
 * Your notes per review round are not trending downward.
 * You're getting pushback on an unusually high number of your notes.